hashicorp/nextjs-bundle-analysis/README.md

 ### Installation

 It's pretty simple to get this set up, just run the following command and answer the prompts.
-The command will create a `.workflows` directory in your project root and add a `next_bundle_analysis.yml` file to it - that's all it takes!
+The command will create a `.github/workflows` directory in your project root and add a `next_bundle_analysis.yml` file to it - that's all it takes!

 ```sh
 $ npx -p nextjs-bundle-analysis generate